The “Must Know” Guide to Iceland’s Volcanoes

 Nickname: Gateway to Hell

 The Hverfjall Volcano hasn’t erupted in 4500 years, despite the regular volcanic activity from its neighbors.
 Its dormant state and its gentle slopes make it an inviting challenge for hikers of all levels of expertise.
-This volcano is easily accessible from Ring Road and only takes about an hour to hike to the top.
+This volcano is easily accessible from the Iceland Ring Road and only takes about an hour to hike to the top.

 If you are new at hiking and are looking for your first volcano to trek, you should try Hverfjall.